easegress-io/easegress/doc/reference/filters.md

   - url: http://127.0.0.1:9095
 ```

-Pool without `filter` is considered as the main pool, other pools with `filter` are considered as candidate pools.
+A Pool without a `filter` is considered as the main pool, other pools with a `filter` are considered as candidate pools.
 Proxy first checks if one of the candidate pools can process a request.
-For example, the first candidate pool in the below configuration selects and processes request with header `X-Candidate:candidate`, the second candidate pool randomly selects and processes 40% of requests, and the main pool processes the other 60% of requests.
+For example, the first candidate pool in the below configuration selects and processes requests with header `X-Candidate:candidate`, the second candidate pool randomly selects and processes 40% of requests, and the main pool processes the other 60% of requests.

 ```yaml
 kind: Proxy